Comanche Crest Ranch

 Fences & Cattle Pens: Perimeter and cross fences are in average to excellent condition and all fencing will hold cattle.
 Fences are a combination of steel posts and cedar posts with different stretches of each.
 A few cattle guards and typical pasture gap gates provide access throughout the property.
 There are 5 primary pastures with 2 traps and a lane connecting them making it easy to move cattle around.
 This ranch is really set up perfect with water in every pasture.
 Livestock pens are in good, workable condition and there is a Howe Richardson scale to weigh livestock with a 20-ton capacity.

 Minerals: No Minerals are included.
 Owner is believed to own a small mineral interest.
 There is little oil and gas production on this ranch with wells on the periphery of the ranch besides one non-invasive, interior location.
+Alpha Gamma Onshore, LLC has one well on the east fence line in a location out of the way.
+It has two other wells together on the northern boundary located near the far western road frontage close to Highway 380.
+These wells were drilled in the last 10 years and are clean locations.
 Romac Oil Co. has 2 wells in the middle portion of the ranch just west of the primary entry road in a mesquite flat.
 This location has older production in fair condition.
-Romac Oil Co. also has an older well on the east fence in the SE portion of the ranch holding a 640 acre lease.
-Having 4 locations on 10,298+/- acres is considered light.
+Bentley O&G has an older well on the east fence in the SE portion of the ranch holding a 640 acre lease.
+Having 4 active locations on 10,240+/- acres is considered light.
 The ranch is quiet and mostly undisturbed from oil and gas traffic or activity.

 Wind Energy: Owner has 100% of the wind rights.
 There was interest in the property as a potential wind farm, but the owner opted against development.
 There are no wind turbines in close proximity to the ranch.